-The Investment Manager excludes from its investment universe companies generating more than 10% of their revenues from the following activities: thermal coal (extraction and generation of energy) and oil (extraction, refining and generation of energy), gold mines, arms, alcohol, tobacco or gambling.
+As a complement to investments in sustainable assets, the Investment Manager excludes from its investment universe companies generating more than 10% of their revenues from the following activities: thermal coal (extraction and generation of energy) and oil (extraction, refining and generation of energy), gold mines, arms, alcohol, tobacco or gambling.

-The Investment Manager selects issuers with an ESG rating above a defined minimum or whose activities contribute, directly or indirectly, to achieving one or more of the Sustainable Development Goals (SDGs) defined by the United Nations.
+In addition, the Investment Manager seeks to invest in companies that have a material and measurable impact on sustainability.
+In order to achieve this objective, the Investment Manager selects issuers whose activities contribute, directly or indirectly, to achieving one or more of the Sustainable Development Goals (SDGs) defined by the United Nations.